Dr. Lindsay Zanno

 Dr. Elizabeth Jones

-Dr. Elizabeth D. Jones is a Postdoctoral Research Scholar at NC State University and Project Coordinator for Cretaceous Creatures at the NC Museum of Natural Sciences.
-She is a Historian of Science and author of the book Ancient DNA: The Making of a Celebrity Science (Yale University Press).
+Dr. Elizabeth D. Jones is the Project Coordinator for Cretaceous Creatures at the NC Museum of Natural Sciences and Postdoctoral Researcher at NC State University. and is a Historian of Science and author of the book Ancient DNA: The Making of a Celebrity Science (Yale University Press).
 Her research focuses on the historical, philosophical, and sociological aspects of the scientific process to better understand how science happens and how it impacts society.
 Throughout her career, she has had first-hand experience working with paleontologists and geneticists in both the field and the lab in the US, UK, and Europe.
 Jones also has experience working with the public from managing paleontology volunteer programs to teaching summer educational programs.
-Prior to working as the Cretaceous Creatures Coordinator, Jones was a Postdoctoral Research Scholar at NC State University and Project Manager for a NSF grant to create a Toolkit for Data Ethics in the Participatory Sciences in partnership with the Citizen Science Association.
+Prior to working as the Cretaceous Creatures Coordinator, Jones was a Postdoctoral Research Scholar at NC State University and Project Manager for a NSF grant to create a Data Ethics Toolkit for the Participatory Sciences in partnership with the Citizen Science Association.
 Her job now is dedicated to building collaborations between paleontologists, educators, students, and sponsors, then bringing together the scientific, technical, educational, and ethical dimensions required to make Cretaceous Creatures a successful public science project.

 Dr. Thomas Cullen

-Dr. Thomas M. Cullen is an NSERC Postdoctoral Fellow at Carleton University (Ottawa, Ontario, Canada), and was formerly a Postdoctoral Research Scholar at NC State University and Project Coordinator of the Cretaceous Creatures at the NC Museum of Natural Sciences.
+Dr. Thomas M. Cullen is an Assistant Professor in the Department of Geosciences at Auburn University.
+Previously, Cullen was a NSERC Postdoctoral Fellow at Carleton University (Ottawa, Ontario, Canada), a Postdoctoral Research Scholar at NC State University, and Project Coordinator of the Cretaceous Creatures at the NC Museum of Natural Sciences.
 His research focuses on understanding how dinosaur-dominated ecosystems were structured and how they responded to environmental change.
 He also studies the evolution, growth, and biodiversity of theropod dinosaurs.
 Prior to working with NCMNS, he was a postdoc at the Field Museum in Chicago, where he researched dinosaur growth, was a primary scientific consultant on the Field Museum’s permanent exhibit about’ SUE the T. rex’, and assisted in developing informal learning programs.
 He has performed field research looking for dinosaurs and other fossils on multiple continents, in both polar regions, and across western North America.
 In addition to this, he is involved in numerous educational and public outreach programs.
 His work with NCMNS and Cretaceous Creatures involved the development of research and education components of the project, and in particular the fossil ID guides for the Late Cretaceous microfossil bonebeds used in the project, along with the the research workflow for finding, collecting, and processing microfossil assemblages for use by participants.

 PhD Student, NCSU

-Liam Elward produced the artwork of the animals and environment of the Hell Creek Formation.
+Liam Elward created the artwork of the animals and environment of the Hell Creek Formation.

 Emi Bender contributed to the website’s visual design elements.

-North Carolina State University’s Design & Web Services developed the website and online interactive modules.
+NC State University’s Design & Web Services developed the website and online modules.